vamshikodipaka/Occlusion-Avoidance-and-DL-for-Tracking/README.md

 Thanks to YOLOv4 and Detectron2 software, they are cloned as it is.

-Their installations are adopted to our PC configurations in proper way and then it was magic.
+Their installations are adopted to our PC configurations in proper way and then it was a magic.

 ### Results
 1. Please refer to our Time of Occlusion computation (case1 and case2) in Chapter-3 of Msc **[Thesis](https://github.com/vamshikodipaka/Occlusion-Avoidance-and-DL-for-Tracking/blob/master/MSC%20Thesis/msc_thesis_vamshi.pdf)** Report